 - Why Philip changed his focus to consultancy

-- Has commoditization affect the photography industry
+- Has commoditization affected the photography industry?

 - How to make your clients understand you are more than just a person with an iPhone camera in your pocket

 - Why specializing is indispensable to your photography business

 - How to demonstrate to your prospective clients that you are worth paying more for

 - Establishing a connection and targeting potential high-end clients